usernotnull/tall-toasts/README.md

 <div align="center">

-# Beautiful Notification Toasts For Laravel
+# Beautiful Notification Toasts For Laravel & Livewire

 A Toast global that can be called from the backend (via Controllers, Blade Views, Components) or frontend (JS, Alpine Components) to render customizable toasts.